 Mating

 The mating season for moose is during the fall from late September to mid-October.
 Also known as the rutting season, bulls (adult males) will move towards lower elevations to find cows (females).
-The bulls frequently fight and spar in competition for a mate.
+The bulls frequently fight and spar using their antlers in competition for a mate.

 Winter habits

-Moose don’t hibernate in the winter.
+Moose, like other deer species, do not hibernate in the winter.
 They are well adapted to survive in wintery climates.
 Moose have one of the most insulating hair coats and thickest hides among land mammals that they shed every spring.
-They can also handle snow depths of up to 36 inches and use their hooves to search for food in the snow.
+They can also handle snow depths of over 36 inches and use their hooves to search for food in the snow.

 Range